pushkin-consortium/pushkin/docs/exp-templates/exp-templates-overview.md

 #### location

-Path relative to config file the CLI will look for this module in.
+Path relative to the config file where the CLI will look for this module.

 #### service

 This section is appended to Pushkin’s core Docker Compose file.
 Note that message-queue is a requirement.
-If you’re not using the local test database, test\_db is not necessary.
-Database connections credentials should be unique to every user.
+If you’re not using the local test database, `test_db` is not necessary.
+Database connection credentials should be unique to every user.
 The defaults are shown here for the testing database.

 ### webPage

 #### location

-Path relative to config file the CLI will look for this module in.
+Path relative to the config file where the CLI will look for this module.

 ### migrations

 #### location

-Path relative to config file the CLI will look for these files.
+Path relative to the config file where the CLI will look for these files.

 ### seeds

 #### location

-Path relative to config file the CLI will look for these files.
+Path relative to the config file the CLI will look for these files.
 If you aren’t seeding a database table, set this to `''`.
 Otherwise, if the folder pointed to by `location` is empty, database setup will fail.

 ### database